josevnz/home_nmap/tutorial/README.md

 ## What about a GUI?

 Nmap has a very complete GUI called [Zenmap](https://nmap.org/zenmap/), but the whole point was to show you that you can write a nice Text UI in Python as well to display the results.

-You can achieve the same by using other popular frameworks like [Tkinter](https://docs.python.org/3/library/tkinter.html), which has incredibly detailed [documentation](https://tkdocs.com/tutorial/).
+You can achieve the same by using other popular frameworks like [Tkinter](https://docs.python.org/3/library/tkinter.html), which has incredibly detailed [documentation](https://tkdocs.com/tutorial/), for that reason will not expand this topic any further.

 Instead, let me show you how you can build a self-documenting REST-API for Nmap

 # Example #4: Let's make our home network scanner a web service

-Sometimes you cannot install NMAP because you lack the privileges to do so or the server has installation constraints (like space, memory).
+Sometimes you cannot install Nmap because you lack the elevated privileges to do so or the server has installation constraints (like space, memory).

 Or could be that you want to run the port scanner on a machine that is able to connect to network not directly accessible from the server you are currently logged in, bypassing network segregation imposed by firewall.
-In this case the webservice will act like a proxy to run our nmap command.
+In this case the webservice will act like a proxy to run our Nmap command.

 This is also known as "**pivoting**"; it is a common technique used to bypass firewalls and proxy servers.